microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 guid will be added to the profile, to make sure the profile is correlated with the source it came from.

-When a dynamic profile generator runs, it will determine what new profiles need to be added to the user settings, and it can append those to the list of profiles.
-The generator will return some sort of result indicating that it wants a save operation to occur.
-The app will then save the `profiles.json` file, including these new profiles.

 We'll generate these dynamic profiles immediately after applying the defaults.
 When a generator runs, it'll be able to create unique profile GUIDs for each source it wants to generate a profile for.
 It'll attempt find any profiles that exist in the list of profiles with a matching GUID, and apply the settings to that profile if found, or it'll create a new profile to apply the settings to.

+After a dynamic profile generator runs, we will determine what new profiles need to be added to the user settings, so we can append those to the list of profiles.
+We'll store some sort of result indicating that we want a save operation to occur.
+After the rest of the deserializing is done, the app will then save the `profiles.json` file, including these new profiles.

 When we're serializing the settings, instead of comparing a dynamic profile to the default-constructed `Profile`, we'll compare it to the state of the